peace-adamu/APWEN-Hackathon/README.md

 -  [Conclusion](#conclusion)
 - [References](#references)
 ## Acknowledgment
-This work was completed as part of a hackathon organized by the Association of Professional Women Engineers of Nigeria (APWEN) Lagos SHENoVATION.
-Special thanks to Olayinka Adewumi and all academic mentors and technical advisors for their valuable contributors in the course of this hackathon.
+This work was completed as part of a hackathon organized by the Association of Professional Women Engineers of Nigeria (APWEN) Lagos SHEnovation.
+Special thanks to the sponsors, Mrs Olayinka Adewumi, all academic mentors and technical advisors for their valuable contributors in the course of this hackathon.

 ## Abstract
 This project presents an end-to-end predictive maintenance system for milling machines, integrating machine learning with chemical process simulation to enhance industrial reliability and performance.
 Using a dataset comprising critical operational metrics—air temperature, process temperature, rotational speed, torque, and tool wear—a Random Forest Classifier was trained to accurately predict five distinct types of machine failure.
 Comprehensive data preprocessing was applied, including label encoding, feature scaling, and class imbalance correction using SMOTE.
 The optimized model, tuned with GridSearchCV, achieved perfect classification metrics on the test set: